HOOLAHAN/stratostruct_client/README.md

 # StratoStruct Frontend

 Welcome to the StratoStruct frontend repository!
-StratoStruct is a full-stack web application built using the MERN (MongoDB, Express.js, React, Node.js) stack, designed to provide a platform for managing and analyzing structural data.
+StratoStruct is a full-stack web application built using the MERN (MongoDB, Express.js, React, Node.js) stack, designed to help users find and compare suppliers of prefab/precast products for the construction industry.
 This README provides an overview of the frontend component.

 ## Features